nefarius/docker-mdwiki/README.md

 ## About

 `docker-mdwiki` is a simple and light container based on the [golang (Alpine) image](https://hub.docker.com/_/golang/).
 Upon startup it clones a specified Git repositository and serves its content with [devd](https://github.com/cortesi/devd).
 Additionally it listens for an incoming Github Webhook and automatically pulls changes upon receiving a push notification.
+Webhooks are processed by the included [webhook](https://github.com/adnanh/webhook) server.

 ## Build